amos-schledorn/SGR-Tools/README.md

 # SGR-tools
-This is a package for generating and reduction for stochastic programming problems.
+This is a package for scenario generation and reduction for stochastic programming problems.

-Currently, it features scenario generation via seasonal block bootstrap and scenario reduction via K-Medoids clustering, adjusted for multi-stage stochastic programming problems.
+Currently, it features parametric scenario generation via seasonal ARX models and non-parametric scenario generation via seasonal block bootstrap.
+It also includes scenario reduction via K-Medoids clustering, adjusted for multi-stage stochastic programming problems.

 ## Installation
 ### Recommended
-We recommend installing the package as editable This way, you can make changes to the code and use the package without having to reinstall it.
+We recommend installing the package as an editable package.
+This way, you can make changes to the code and use the package without having to reinstall it.
 This is especially encouraged, since the package might not be actively maintained.
 #### Clone this repository
 ```
 git clone https://github.com/amosschle/sgr-tools.git